kellpossible/blog/content/Adventures/12-MountaineeringCourse.rst

 to the concept of reaching the top because this clouds sensible judgement about when to turn back.
 My reason for climbing is the enjoyment of being in that environment, and the sensation of climbing.
 If we're having a good day and the conditions are perfect, we'll make the top by matter of course.
 As Ed Viesturs says, *"Getting to the top is optional.
 Getting down is mandatory."*.

-I've more or less adhered to this principal the last two seasons of climbing, and despite what people say about mountaineering being about suffering, it was actually quite enjoyable and I never felt physically depleted.
+I've tried to adhere to this principal the last two seasons of climbing, and despite what some say about mountaineering being an act of suffering, it was actually quite enjoyable and I never felt physically depleted.
 Sure there were some moments of uncertainty, but these are much easier to deal with when you're not tired.